EnbinYang/GCNfold/README.md

 ## Paper Publication

-This article has been published on *Computers in Biology and Medicine*.
+This article has been published on *Computers in Biology and Medicine* (SCI Q2 Area, IF: 7.70).
 You can access it in 50 days (will expire on Sep 13, 2023) via the [download link](https://authors.elsevier.com/c/1hStR2OYd3sYA).

 ## Prepare for Experiments